JMGGarcia/data-engineering-zoomcamp/01_week/solution.md

 To load the green taxi data to the database, the only change needed was to change the pickup/dropoff variables from `tpep` to `lpep`.

+For the Terraform stuff, I just followed the instructions of the video to setup and did the `terraform apply`

 ### Question 1

 ```